 Sustainability best practices pertaining to vehicle seats

 Sustainability is not only a question of materials but also of process.
 For vehicle seating systems and cutting room suppliers, sustainability means a strong focus on material and scrap management: an ongoing effort that enables continuous improvement in key areas, especially more efficient use of labour, optimal material usage and reduced waste.

-Automotive suppliers are re-shaping their value proposition to respond to such challenges and specifically the cutting room by positioning themselves as a strategic partner to support achieving and communicating best in-class sustainability targets via:
+Automotive suppliers are re-shaping their value proposition to respond to such challenges, specifically in the cutting room, by positioning themselves as a strategic partner to support achieving and communicating best in-class sustainability targets by: